FabricExile/kludge/doc/tutorial-hello-world.md

 `Tutorial.test.{kl,out,py}`:
   Unit tests for the extension.
 You can safely ignore these for now, but see [Unit Tests](unit-tests.md) for more details.

-You should example `Tutorial.kl`.
+Please look at `Tutorial.kl`.
 There are a bunch of comments and some additional definitions, but the "meat" of the file is the code:

 ```
 SInt32